tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Error Alerts

-Error handling in the TLS Handshake protocol is very simple.
+Error handling in the TLS Handshake Protocol is very simple.
 When an error is detected, the detecting party sends a message to the other party.
 Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
 Servers and clients MUST forget any session-identifiers,